 Argument 1 Argument 2 Result

 DateTime object v DateTime object w v - w

-returns a DateTimeDelta object representing the time difference;
+returns a DateTimeDelta object representing the time difference.

 v + w

-is not defined.
+is not defined and raises a TypeError.

+v cmp w

+compares the two values.

 DateTime object v A number w v - w

-returns a new DateTime object with a date/time decremented by w days (floats can be used to indicate day fractions); v + w
+returns a new DateTime object with a date/time decremented by w days (floats can be used to indicate day fractions).

+v + w

+adds w days to the DateTime object v and returns a new DateTime object.

+M + A

+works in the same way.

+Argument 1 Argument 2 Result

-works accordingly; Note: you can use the object oneDay to get similar effects in a more intuitive way.
+Note: you can use the object oneDay to get similar effects in a more intuitive way.

+w - v

+is not defined and returns a TypeError.

 v cmp w

-Converts $v$ to Unix ticks and returns the result of comparing the ticks value to the number w.
+Converts v to Unix ticks and returns the result of comparing the ticks value to the number w.
 Note: the ticks conversion assumes that the stored value is given in local time.
-Also note that

-Argument 1 Argument 2 Result the comparison will only yield correct results if the DateTime instance is placed on the left of the comparison operator (this is because of the coercion quirks mentioned below).
-DateTime object v DateTimeDelta object w v - w returns a new DateTimeDelta object with a date/time decremented by w's value; v + w works accordingly.
-DateTime object v RelativeDateTime object w v + w returns a new DateTime object with a date/time adjusted according to w's settings; v - w works accordingly.
-DateTime object v datetime.delta object w v - w returns a new DateTime object with a date/time adjusted according to w's settings; v + w works accordingly.
-DateTime object v datetime.date or datetime.datetime object w v - w returns a DateTimeDelta object representing the time difference; datetime.date values are interpreted as referring to midnight that day;
+DateTime object v DateTimeDelta object w v - w

+returns a new DateTime object with a date/time decremented by w's value.

+$\nabla$ + w and w + $\nabla$

+return a new DateTime object with a date/time incremented by w's value.

+w - v

+is not defined and raises a TypeError.

+DateTime object v RelativeDateTime object w v + w

+returns a new DateTime object with a date/time adjusted according to w's settings;

+v - w

+works accordingly.

+DateTime object v datetime.delta object w v - w